sez11a/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 You can create your plugin repository in two ways:

-1. Use the Software Catalog in the control panel to create the repository by using its graphical interface and an HTTP server.
+1. Use the Software Catalog in the Control Panel to create the repository by using its graphical interface and an HTTP server.

 2. Create an XML file using the Liferay Plugin Repository DTD (`http://www.liferay.com/dtd/liferay-plugin-repository_6_0_0.dtd`) and an HTTP server.

 Both methods have their benefits.
 The first method allows users to upload their plugins to an HTTP server to which they have access.
-They can then register their plugins with the repository by adding a link to it via the control panel's graphical user interface.
-Liferay will then generate the XML necessary to connect the repository to a control panel running on another instance of Liferay.
+They can then register their plugins with the repository by adding a link to it via the Control Panel's graphical user interface.
+Liferay will then generate the XML necessary to connect the repository to a Control Panel running on another instance of Liferay.
 This XML file can then be placed on an HTTP server and its URL can be added to the Plugin Installer, making the portlets in this repository available to the server running Liferay.

 The second method does not require an instance of Liferay to be running.
 You can upload plugins to an HTTP server of your choice, then create an XML file called `liferay-plugin-repository.xml` manually.
-If you make this file available on an HTTP server (it can be the same one which is storing the plugins or a different one), you can connect the repository to a Plugin Installer in the control panel running on an instance of Liferay.
+If you make this file available on an HTTP server (it can be the same one which is storing the plugins or a different one), you can connect the repository to a Plugin Installer in the Control Panel running on an instance of Liferay.

-We will first look at creating a plugin repository using the Software Catalog in the control panel.
+We will first look at creating a plugin repository using the Software Catalog in the Control Panel.

 ### Software Catalog [](id=lp-6-1-ugen15-the-software-catalog-0)